sykesm/kubernetes-cpi-release/README.md

 changes and then BOSH gets really upset about it.

 There's currently an open issue with Kubernetes to support [stable IPs][stable-ips] but it still has a ways to go.
+Until then, _manual_ networks should always be used to ensure IP address don't change.

 [bosh-init]: https://github.com/cloudfoundry/bosh-init
 [bosh-io]: https://bosh.io/